World class facilities and resources

 Computing and IT

 You can use your own computer, if you have one – most student rooms are connected to the University network and internet, and wireless hotspots are available throughout the University and Colleges.
-However, you don’t have to have (or bring) your own computer.
-All Colleges and many departments have computer suites of networked PCs and Macs, offering a range of general and specialist software, as well as printers and scanners.
+However, you don’t need to have (or bring) your own computer.
+All Colleges and many departments have computer facilities , with both PCs and Macs, offering a range of general and specialist software, as well as printers and scanners.